scc-digitalhub/cyclotron/README.md

 Authorization: Bearer 025a90d4-d4dd-4d90-8354-779415c0c6d8
 ```

-API key is issued by AAC and can be passed as query parameter in the URL:
+API key is issued by AAC and can be passed as query parameter in the URL to request API services:
 ```
 http://localhost:8077/dashboards/mydashboard?apikey=dee7889d-ef09-474a-b69a-74b2ace47c50
 ```

-TODO use of apikey in the web app
+## Using Cyclotron API

 ### AAC Roles and Cyclotron Permissions